 Thanks to the microfluidic channel inside FluidFM probes, soluble molecules can be dispensed through a sub-micrometer aperture at the tip.
 At the same time, the sensitive force feedback system provides a reliable distinction between gentle contact with cell membranes and their perforation.

 Multiple parameters can influence the efficiency of CRISPR gene editing.
-Amongst them, precise temporal and spatial control of the localisation of the Cas9/gRNA ribonuclear protein (RNP) complex and the repair template is essential.
+Amongst them, precise temporal and spatial control of the localization of the Cas9/gRNA ribonuclear protein (RNP) complex and the repair template is essential.

 Generally, the delivery of the RNP complexes and the HDR template into the nucleus represents a major obstacle in the traditional gene editing workflow.
 Current methods deliver material to the cytoplasm first, as it passes through the cell membrane.
 However, to efficiently edit the genome, the materials must be transported to the nucleus of the cells, affecting the stability of the HDR template and the RNP.
 With FluidFM technology, we can elegantly bypass the cytoplasmic and nuclear membranes and directly deliver, through highly automated nano-injection, the material to the nucleus.
 This ensures that the RNPs and repair template reach their targets.
 The specific probe used for the direct delivery of CRISPR-Cas complexes into a cell is our FluidFM nanosyringe.
 It allows injection into single nuclei without compromising cell viability.
 The very sharp apex and the around 600 nm aperture at the front side of the pyramidal tip guarantees gentle perforation and injection of compounds with a wide range of molecular weights and densities.